 Snorkel / Scuba

 Being on the water enjoying the sun, sea and sand is one of the major reasons to visit the VI.
-There are many ways to enjoy the water.
-If you are a certified diver...or not...there are dive shops which will take you to beautiful underwater dive sites including including historical shipwrecks.
-There are resort certification programs which will get you diving right away.
-Or you can rent an underwater submersible Scooter which requires no diving experience at all.
+There are dive shops which will take you to beautiful underwater dive sites.
+There are resort certification programs as well.
+Rent an underwater submersible Scooter which requires no diving experience at all.

-Charter a powerboat with or without a captain with choices in size from small 25' "self-captained" to the luxurious 45' Sea Ray motor yacht where you will be pampered all day long.
-Most captained powerboat and sailboat day charters will provide you with drinks, lunch and snorkel gear.
-Most charters will provide snorkel instructions.
+Charter a powerboat - size from small 25' to the luxurious 45' Sea Ray motor yacht will provide you with drinks, lunch and snorkel gear.

 Sportfishing!
 The Virgin Island waters hold many records for the largest fish ever caught.
 Marlin, shark, tuna, wahoo, dolphin are all found in these waters.

 The waters of the Virgin Islands are known as some of the best sailing waters in the world.
 Most sailing yachts leave from St. Thomas' East End/Red Hook area.
 Most boats offer drinks, lunch, water toys, snorkel gear and instruction.
 Some St. John companies will come to St. Thomas and pick you up.